alexyuly/ViewScript-Runtime/README.md

 **Welcome to the Compendium!**

-From here, you will embark on an enchanted journey, _building apps for web browsers_, in a walled garden of HTML and CSS components.
+From here, you will embark on an enchanted journey, _building apps for web browsers_, in a fenced garden of HTML and CSS components.

 🧙🪄✨💖🌺